wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

   </base-disclaimer-content>
 </base-disclaimer>

-Let's start exploring the way that Python sets can help us not just with readability, but also with our programs execution time.
+Let's start exploring the way that Python sets can help us not just with readability, but also with our program's execution time.

 ## Unordered collection of elements